pukkwukk/blooket-hacks/All The hacks.md

   set fossils: sets amount of fossils

+  Catch all cheaters: when you answer a question it will instantly investigate and catch any cheater

 Factory:

   Add maxed mega bots: add as many max mega bots as you want